Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata: Relationships among Counting Complexity Classes

 Let us consider the following computation on the input $x_1\# y_2$.
-Let $q$ denote the inner state $\mu(x_1,y_1)$.
-We first simulate $N_n$ on $x_1\#$ and enter $q$.
-Starting with $q$, we simulate $N_n$ on $y_2$ and enter its own accepting state whenever entering an accepting state of $M_n$.
-Note that this computation forms a legitimate computation path of $N_n$ on $x_1\# y_2$.
-Thus, $x_1\# y_2\in L_n^{(+)}$ follows, a contradiction against the definition of $L_n^{(+)}$. \end{proof}
+For simplicity, we write $q$ for the inner state $\mu(x_1,y_1)$.
+We first simulate $N_n$ on $x_1\#$ and then enter $q$.
+Starting with $q$, we simulate $N_n$ on $y_2$ and then enter our own accepting state whenever entering an accepting state of $N_n$.
+Note that this procedure forms a legitimate accepting computation path of $N_n$ on $x_1\# y_2$.
+Thus, $x_1\# y_2\in L_n^{(+)}$ follows.
+This is a clear contradiction to the definition of $L_n^{(+)}$. \end{proof}

-It is proven in \cite[arXiv version]{Yam22b} that $\co\onereachu\nsubseteq \onen$, where $\onereachu$ is a proper subclass of $\oneu$.
-This directly implies the desired separation of $\co\oneu\nsubseteq \onen$.
-For the sake of completeness, we include the proof of $\co\oneu\nsubseteq \onen$.
-Here, we need the notion of \emph{Kolmogorov complexity}.
-Given a binary string $x$, the notation $K(x)$ denotes the (unconditional) Kolmogorov complexity of $x$; namely, the minimum length of a binary-encoded program $p$ such that a \emph{universal Turing machine} $U$ takes $p$ as an input and produces $x$ on its output tape in a finite number of steps.
+In what follows, we intend to prove the separation of $\co\oneu \nsubseteq \onen$.
+In its proof, we use the notion of Kolmogorov complexity.
+Given a binary string $x$, the notation $C(x)$ denotes the \emph{(unconditional) Kolmogorov complexity} of $x$; namely, the minimum length of a binary-encoded program $p$ such that a \emph{universal Turing machine} $U$ takes $p$ as an input and produces $x$ on its output tape in a finite number of steps.
 See, e.g., \cite{LV97} for more detailed information.